dsc-courses/practice.dsc80.com/problems/wi23-final/wi23-final-q01.md

 # BEGIN SOLN
 **Answer: ** Yes

-No pair of `Year` and `State` will be appear twice in the DataFrame because each combination of `Year` and `State` are unqiue.
+No pair of `"Year"` and `"State"` will be appear twice in the DataFrame because each combination of `"Year"` and `"State"` are unqiue.
 Therefore, when grouping by these columns, each group only contains one unique row - the row itself.
 Thus, using the maximum operation on these groups simply retrieves the original rows.

-Likewise, since every combination of `Year`, `State`, and `# Students` is also unique, the minimum operation, when applied after grouping, yields the same result: the original row for each group.
+Likewise, since every combination of `"Year"`, `"State"`, and `"# Students"` is also unique, the minimum operation, when applied after grouping, yields the same result: the original row for each group.

 Recall that `.groupby` function in Pandas automatically sorts data based on the chosen grouping keys.
 As a result, the `val1` and `val2` DataFrames, created using these groupings, contain the same rows and columns, displayed in the same order.